Workshop Recap: Open Research – Principles, Practices, and Implementation

 Workshop: Introduction to High-Performance Computing (HPC) (May 6, 2024)

-We’re excited to announce our upcoming workshop High-Performance Computing (HPC), scheduled for Monday, May 6th at the Weizenbaum Institute.
+We’re excited to announce our upcoming workshop Introduction to High-Performance Computing (HPC), scheduled for Monday, May 6th at the Weizenbaum Institute.
 Led by Loris Bennett (FU) from the HPC service at Freie Universität Berlin, the workshop is open to members of the Weizenbaum Institute with an FU account and access to HPC resources at FU.
 It aims to provide fundamentals on utilizing HPC resources in general by the example of those offered by FU Berlin.

 For further details about the workshop, please visit our program page.